Article

 Command lines should begin with a prompt.
 This makes it easier to identify the command line and its arguments.
 It also prevents the reader from accidentally copying the entire line and submitting it as a command without reviewing or editing it.

-• PowerShell and Windows CMD examples should use appropriate prompts.
+• PowerShell and Windows CMD examples should use the appropriate prompts PS> or C:\>.

 • Databases and application shells should use appropriate prompts.